 This is one of those books that get straight to the point while providing actionable advice.
 It’s motivational and easy to follow.
 At only 122 pages, it quick to read, too.
 Check out this book for inspiration and actionable strategies you can start immediately.

-It’s 52 pages jam packed with advice on what to take care of before you obtain your real estate license.
+It’s 52 pages jam-packed with advice on what to take care of before you obtain your real estate agent license.
 Do you know what to do?
 This book provides an accurate guideline of what to expect and how to succeed in your first year (and beyond) as a real estate agent.

 Mind Over Market: The Real Estate Warrior’s Road Map to Mindset, Marketing & Media

 If you’d like to master your market, you’ve got to master your mindset first.
 Dorris provides a motivational road map for navigating your way to success.